CRASHSpace/tuesday/_start/starter_checklist.md

 * Download Signal

 ### The Front Door
-* Get a password manager
+* Choose a password manager
 * Move passwords and delete them from other places
 * Upgrade passwords to ones that don't suck
 * Upgrade to 2FA for logins
 * Delete accounts you don't absolutely need
 * Who has your financial information?
-  * Check your credit card / Paypal statements regularly
 * Don't rely on biometrics

-### Devices
+### Devices I
-* Keep software up to date.
+* Keep software up to date
-* Encryption the easy way
-* Get a set of keys I
+* Back up everything
+* Local data encryption
 * Don't download random sh*t onto secure machines/networks

+### Devices II
-* File drops
+* RadioDead bag
+* Isolate things that watch
+* Isolate things that listen
+* Don't plug in peripherals/drives
+* Things that make noise can listen

 ### Email
 * Stop trusting it
+* Pay for your account
 * Turn off autoloading of images
 * Don't click on links
 * Be suspicious of files

+### Alternate Communications
+* File drops
+* Messaging Apps
+* Slack, Teams, Wickr

 ### Paper
 * Buy a shredder